View Document Text

 Oak Ridge has adopted a Code of Ethics (the “Code”) to address potential conflicts of interest

-understand and acknowledge the terms of the Code at least annually.
-A copy of the Code is
+and acknowledge the terms of the Code at least annually.
+A copy of the Code is available upon

-best interests of our clients in managing our clients’ accounts; that employees’ personal
+interests of our clients in managing our clients’ accounts; that employees’ personal securities

-securities transactions must be conducted consistent with the Code in a way that avoids or
+transactions must be conducted consistent with the Code in a way that avoids or mitigates any

 The Firm permits its supervised persons to engage in personal securities transactions.
 Personal

-person’s trade in a security that is owned or considered for purchase or sale by a client.
-Subject
+trade in a security that is owned or considered for purchase or sale by a client.
+Subject to satisfying

 Firm employees may take investment actions that differ from the advice given or the timing or